kindlerl/healthcare_metrics_data_pipeline/README.md

 ├── Project_Documentation/  # Project summary, data dictionary, screenshots
 ├── README.md               # This file
 ```
+- 📁 [`dbt_healthcare`](https://github.com/your-username/dbt_healthcare) — dbt models, snapshots, and tests used for transforming raw data into Silver and Gold layers.

 ## 🔗 How to Run the Dashboard Locally